 Everything you need to achieve your dreams in life is available to you.
 All you have to do is find a strategy that makes sense, step up, and take action.
 Your life can change forever.
 Ours has.

 But you do need a strategy.
 A plan.
 A formula.

-On BiggerPockets, Brandon Turner has described an interesting investment strategy, which he eloquently calls the BRRRR strategy: Buy, Rehab, Rent, Refinance, Repeat.
+On BiggerPockets, Brandon Turner has described an interesting investment strategy, which he eloquently calls BRRRR: Buy, Rehab, Rent, Refinance, Repeat.

 Here’s how it happened.

 We started with only some home equity.
 Honestly, it wasn’t that much, but it was enough.
-We borrowed money against our personal home, which allowed us to put deposits on two 3-bedroom single family residences (SFRs).
-These were in what you would classify as “C” neighborhoods — lots of renters and good cash flow if you know the math.
+We borrowed money against our personal home, which allowed us to put deposits on two three-bedroom single family residences (SFRs).
+These were in what you would classify as “C” neighborhoods—lots of renters and good cash flow if you know the math.

 Of course, you can go a lot further with this.
 Sometimes it isn’t necessary.
 Our goal initially wasn’t to make a fortune from the renovation.
 We made our choices primarily to make the properties attractive to potential tenants.
 Perhaps next time we will target the renovations a little more at achieving a better valuation.

-But together it was enough for a deposit on a third 3-bedroom SFR.
-Same deal — paint, carpet, fix-ups.
+But together it was enough for a deposit on a third three-bedroom SFR.
+Same deal—paint, carpet, fix-ups.
 Valued and rented.
-We got about 60% of our money this time.
+We got about 60 percent of our money this time.